Axdecces/school-game-library/README.md

 npm start
 ```

-Get Twitch Api Key by following the [About Page](https://api-docs.igdb.com/#about) and paste the Client-ID and the Api-Token into /frontend/src/feature/games/apiAuth.js
+Get Twitch Api Key by following the [About Page](https://api-docs.igdb.com/#about) and paste the Client-ID and the Api-Token into /frontend/src/feature/games/apiAuth.js.
+The token has to be renewed manually, which is suboptimal and not usable in production.

 ### CORS Proxy

-Install Node Modules
+Install Node Modules.

 ```console
 npm install
 ```

-Start react dev  server
+Start proxy server for adding cors header.

 ```console
 npm start